aj4abinjacob/Chikku-Data-Combiner/README.md

 1. [eel](https://github.com/ChrisKnott/Eel) ❤️
    - Used for connecting Python and JavaScript
 2. Pandas
-   - Used for reading file and columns and for combining
+   - Used for reading file, columns and for combining
 2. Jquery
    - Mainly used for auto suggestion